purescript/purescript-bifunctors/docs/Module.md

 biall :: forall t a b.
 (Bifoldable t) => (a -> Boolean) -> (b -> Boolean) -> t a b -> Boolean
 ```

+Test whether a predicate holds at all positions in a data structure.

 ## Module Data.Bifunctor